Home > Tours > USA Tours > West Coast Tours > Walking in America's Canyons & National Parks

 Today is all about exploring Zion National Park.
 There is a vast network of excellent trails that you can access via the free national park shuttle bus.
 We recommend a walk beside the Virgin River or, if weather conditions permit, you may choose to hike deep into the Narrows, a stunning water channel where you'll witness outstanding scenery.

 Leaving Zion National Park, we climb in elevation to almost 8,300ft (2,530m) and traverse a high plateau to Bryce Canyon National Park.
 Bryce Canyon is a fascinating natural amphitheatre of pink, orange and white sandstone spires, known locally as hoodoos.
 There are a variety of scenic overlooks and trails that range from easy to moderate in difficulty.
 The Navajo or Peek-A-Boo Loop trails will enable you to hike among these unique rock formations.
 Some may prefer to hike on the Queens Garden Trail or remain on the rim and photograph the ever-changing shadows and hues as the sun travels across the sky.
-Stay: Best Western Plus Ruby's Inn (or similar) (B).
+Stay: Best Western Ruby's Inn (or similar) (B).

 Stop for a walk at Horseshoe Bend for an amazing view of the Colorado River before heading to the heart of the Navajo Nation.
 Monument Valley, a sacred land to those who call it home, is dotted with fabulous red-sandstone monoliths.
 From here, you witness spectacular sunsets and sunrises.
 It's been the backdrop for countless Westerns, so you half expect to see cowboys riding into the sunset.
+Explore the incredible array of rock formations on an included and guided 4x4 backroads tour, learning all about the magic and myths of the Native American culture.
+The Navajo Tribal Lands of Monument Valley are a true photographer's paradise.
+For dinner, we have included a traditional meal, the Navajo taco, out in the valley with the Navajo themselves.
+Stay: Kayenta Monument Valley Inn (or similar) (D).

 This morning, we leave Monument Valley and drive towards Grand Canyon National Park for the ultimate desert showstopper.
 Crossing the eastern entrance of the canyon, we catch our first glimpse at Desert View.
 This incredible spectacle is difficult to comprehend, even as you stand at the rim or hike down into the canyon.
 Carved over several millennia, this natural wonder is 275mi (445km) long, up to 18mi (29km) wide and more than 1mi (1.
 6km) deep.
 Snaking through the canyon floor is the mighty Colorado River, which runs 1,450mi (2,330km) through seven US and two Mexican states.
 Stay: Red Feather Lodge (or similar) (B).

 You have a full day to explore this awe-inspiring canyon.
 We highly recommend a scenic flight over the canyon, which offers a perspective you cannot see by visiting on foot.
 Alternatively, lace up your boots for a hike on the South Kaibab Trail to Cedar Ridge, hike down the more challenging trail to Plateau Point, or simply relax at the canyon edge and enjoy a spectacular sunset over one of the most incredible natural wonders in the world.
-Optional Activities: Grand Canyon Helicopter flight: US$349 (starting rate, price varies according to demand) Stay: Red Feather Lodge (or similar).
+Optional activities: Grand Canyon Helicopter flight: US$369 (starting rate, price varies according to demand) Stay: Red Feather Lodge (or similar).

 En route to Vegas, we travel a section of the original Route 66 and visit Seligman, a town full to the brim with Americana wares.
 Continuing, we travel to hedonistic Sin City, the fastest-growing city in the United States and renowned as the ‘tacky capital of the world' – home to pirates and pyramids, weddings and water fountains.